Who is Powers?

 Although export has been discussed over recent years, other than a little business in Canada and Mexico, Powers had primarily served the United States.
 In 1994, two things happened to change this.
 First of all, one of Powers customers had a client in Russia that needed confectionery items, so we began exporting to Russia immediately.
 Secondly, a Norwegian company approached Powers looking for trail mixes and snack nuts for export to their company in Norway.

 Our roasting and packaging equipment is state of the art.
 We use a vertical form, fill & seal equipment along with nitrogen flushing all packaged nuts and nut mixes.
 This is to assure long shelf stability and quality of the finished product.
 All items that are repackaged by Powers pass through a metal detector at the time of packaging and are nitrogen flushed for extended shelf life.
-The cooking oil used is Durkex 500-Sunflower, which is an all natural oil produced from sunflowers.
+The cooking oil used is an all-natural High Oleic Sunflower Oil, low in saturated fats and high in mono unsaturated fats, providing excellent shelf life.
 No animal fats or peanut oil is used.
-Quality control at Powers is top priority, for example, the pH of the oil is checked twice daily, and the nitrogen content in the sample bags from each lot is checked at four-week intervals.
+Quality control at Powers is top priority.
+The pH of the oil is checked daily, finished products are nitrogen flushed and oxygen content monitored to ensure freshness.
 Our coding system tells us when an item was produced, which machine did the packaging and even who the machine operator was.
 Our years of experience have given us the knowledge to truly be experts in our field.

 In 1997, the Cooley family purchased all rights to the company and because of this sole ownership and the management of our company; Powers is quick to react to our customer needs.
 Should a new item or mix be requested, or a different pack size needed, decisions can be made quickly and efficiently.